Rank #1 on Google Maps

 Step 6: Open Your Dashboard

-Access your OpenClaw dashboard via your auto-connected domain.
-It’ll look something like https://agent.yoursite.co.ke.
+Access your OpenClaw dashboard via your auto-connected domain — for example, https://agent.yoursite.co.ke.

-On unmanaged plans, access the dashboard via SSH tunnel using your root credentials.
+If you’re on an unmanaged plan and prefer direct server access, you can reach the dashboard via SSH tunnel using your root credentials.

-• Resource usage vCPU, RAM, and SSD in real time
+• Resource usage: live vCPU, RAM, and SSD metrics

 Step 7: Set Up Your Admin Account and Verify Your Instance